COVID-19 fears keep millions of Americans from seeking hospital care

 Taking precautions

-The result, doctors say, is a much lower risk of transmission in the hospital.

 Health care workers have contracted the virus while on duty, but no source contacted for this story was aware of any patient getting the virus in the hospital.
-The Minnesota Health Department is aware of no such incident.
+Neither was the Minnesota Department of Health.

 “I have a lot of patients apologize for coming in,” said Dr. Katherine Katzung, chairwoman of the Emergency Department at Abbott Northwestern Hospital in south Minneapolis.
 “During the protests I even had people apologizing for coming in.
 I was like, ‘Well, you were sprayed with tear gas.
 That’s a very reasonable reason for you to be in the emergency department.’ ”